philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Past Research/self employed devs career investment.md

 ## 1) How do you invest in technical skills?

-`r tufte::margin_note('The full question was: Please list ways you have you spent time and money for developing your technical skills.')`
+*The full question was: Please list ways you have you spent time and money for developing your technical skills.*

 I standardized these responses to survey questions using a simple coding system: a response starting with "a-" is an action, while one starting with "s-" is a sentiment or belief.